San Diego Bike Accident Lawyers

 - Dooring: On many streets, the bicycle lane is adjacent to the parking lane, without much space in between.
-In this type of accident, a motorist forgets to check for bicyclists before exiting his or her parked vehicle, which leads to the unlucky bicyclist crashing into the door or getting run out of the lane.
+In this type of accident, a driver forgets to check for bicyclists before exiting their parked vehicle, which causes the unlucky bicyclist to crash into the door or swerve out of the way into traffic.
 In either scenario, the consequences can be deadly.

-- Intersection collisions: A motorist may fail to stop at an intersection, or fail to yield to a crossing bicyclist, causing an injurious or fatal collision.
+- Intersection collisions: A motorist may fail to stop at an intersection, or fail to yield to a crossing bicyclist, causing a dangerous or fatal collision.

-Of course, there are bicycle accident cases which do not involve motorists.
-Unsafe roadway conditions and defective bicycle design/manufacturing can contribute to bike accidents, as well, and if they do, those road designers and bike manufacturers may be held liable, too.
+Of course, there are bicycle accident cases that do not involve car or truck drivers.
+Unsafe roadway conditions and defective bicycle design/manufacturing can also contribute to accidents.
+If they do, those road designers and bike manufacturers could be held liable.

 Types of Brain Injuries a Victim May Suffer

 Even with helmets on, bicyclists are at elevated risk for traumatic brain injuries (TBI) in a collision, such as: